This page provides answers to frequently asked questions about graduate applications.

 Prior to your application being finalised, please complete the Request for change of personal details – CHPD-00 form, which can be found under Common forms.
 Please do this as soon as possible.

-Once your application is finalised you can update your address via your online.
+Once your application is finalised you can update your address via your online services account.

-As you are already registered in a profession, you may be able to apply for registration using AHPRA’s online services portal using your User ID.
+As you are already registered in a profession, you may be able to apply for registration using your online services account.

 As we will be sending you sensitive information relating to your application and your registration, you must ensure the email address you use is personal and secure.